• Skip to primary navigation

 • Email

-These mini egg brownies are fudgy, have flaky tops, and are packed with mini eggs.
+These mini egg brownies are fudgy, have crackly tops, and are packed full of mini eggs.
 They’re the perfect, easy Easter brownies.
-They have both melted chocolate and cocoa powder for the best flavour and texture.
+They have both melted chocolate and cocoa powder for the best flavor and texture.
 The brownies come together so easily and you don’t need an electric mixer.

 • Soft and fudgy: The perfect brownie texture.